 - In a large saucepan pour half of your vegetable oil (250ml) and heat on medium heat until oil is ready to use for frying

 - Pour in your blended onions, ginger, garlic and tomato paste and mix thoroughly until you have a puree with a single pinkish color

 - Keep cooking this puree on medium heat, stirring intermittently for 30 minutes.
 The goal here is to prevent the bottom of your puree from burning, so stirring in 3 – 5 minute intervals should do the trick.

-- After 30 minutes of stirring, add your dry ingredients the fish powder, chilli flakes, shrimp powder and salt to the mix and stir.
+- Once your puree turns darker, add the rest of your dry ingredients — the fish powder, shrimp powder and salt to the mix and stir.
 You’ll find the consistency of your puree gets significantly thicker after you do this — don’t panic, keep stirring and pour in the remaining half of your vegetable oil.

 - Mix thoroughly until you have an even consistency — you’ll notice your Shito starting to turn it’s signature black hue — keep stirring to get an even a consistency as possible.

 - Leave to cook on low heat for about 25 minutes.